citrusui/me/index.md

 ### About

-While the bulk of my experience is in HTML, CSS, and JavaScript, I am also well-acquainted in Ruby, PHP, Shell, and Perl.
+While the bulk of my experience is in HTML, CSS, and JavaScript, I am also well-acquainted with Ruby, PHP, Shell, and Perl.

 ### Get in touch